rishav-karanjit/Pokemon-Guesser/README.md

 ## License

 - Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See `LICENSE` for more information.

 ## Acknowledgements